Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Phil Nadeau, Ph.D. - Cowen and Company

-How likely are you to move forward with ivacaftor – tezacaftor versus the Concert molecule on combination with tezacaftor?
+How likely are you to move forward with ivacaftor – tezacaftor versus the Concert molecule in combination with tezacaftor?

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

-Yeah, so our first priority is to get an excellent efficacy and tolerability regimen, four patients who particularly had commenced, we have nothing (11:02) today, and that's a BID regimen, everything that we've learned from those patients that, that it will be well accepted, because as you know, those patients take many, many pills, 20 to 40 pills a day often (11:14).
+Yeah, so our first priority is to get an excellent efficacy and tolerability regimen for patients who particularly had commenced, we have (11:02) nothing today, and if that's a BID regimen, everything that we've learned from those patients says that it will be well accepted because, as you know, those patients take many, many pills, 20 to 40 pills a day often.

-On the other hand, our ultimate goal is to get a highly effective and tolerable regimen that's once-a-day, and the good news there is that both VX-659 and VX-445 we believe are once-a-day regimens.
+On the other hand, our ultimate goal is to get a highly effective and tolerable regimen that's once-a-day, and the good news there is that both VX-659 and VX-445, we believe, are once-a-day regimens.
 We know that VX-661 is a once-a-day regimen.
 KALYDECO is a twice-a-day regimen.
-And so, the impetus to acquire the dual rate in KALYDECO from Concert was to be a (11:34) – it's a once-a-day regimen, we would be able to combine it with VX-661 and either VX-659 or VX-445 to get a once-a-day highly tolerable and highly efficacious regimen.
+And so, the impetus to acquire the dual rate in KALYDECO (11:34) from Concert was to be a – it's a once-a-day regimen, we'd be able to combine it with VX-661 and either VX-659 or VX-445 to get a once-a-day highly tolerable and highly efficacious regimen.

 Phil Nadeau, Ph.D. - Cowen and Company